-The COVID-19 pandemic has had a devastating impact on people around the world, but perhaps the ones that have been affected the most are those working in the healthcare industry.
-Not only are they battling the infection at their workplaces, but also suffering on the personal front as they work tirelessly and live in constant fear of infecting a loved one (despite taking all precautions).
-In addition, ensuring that those hospitalized for other ailments or conditions do not contract the disease is also paramount.
+The COVID-19 pandemic had a devastating impact on people working in the healthcare industry.
+Not only were they battling the infection at their workplaces, but also suffering on the personal front as they worked tirelessly and lived in constant fear of infecting a loved one.
+In addition, ensuring that those hospitalized for other ailments or health conditions did not get affected with Covid was also a challenge.

 42Gears Mobility Systems collaborated with Marcom Hub and The Entrepreneurship Academy from Bucharest Romania to combat the problem with a novel solution to this problem.
 We’ve all been practicing social distancing, and as a result, virtual meeting platforms have gained immense popularity in the COVID-19 era.
 A team of students from The Entrepreneurship Academy, identified the need to enable remote doctor-patient interactions within a hospital.
 If patients could communicate with doctors without doctors having to visit their rooms, not only would it reduce the chances of the contagion spreading, but also enable patients to connect with their doctors easily (and whenever they wanted) to get their concerns addressed (or questions answered) by the doctor in-person.